TheresaLui/SelfHelpContent_v2/articles/microsoft.activedirectory/activedirectory-passwordmanagement-selfservicepasswordchangereset.md

 **I'm getting an error message**

-* Review the [Troubleshoot self-service password reset](https://docs.microsoft.com/azure/active-directory/authentication/active-directory-passwords-troubleshoot) article to find common problems and their solutions.
+Review this article to find common errors and their solutions: [Troubleshoot self-service password reset](https://docs.microsoft.com/azure/active-directory/authentication/active-directory-passwords-troubleshoot)

 **I'm having a problem with my password reset policy**

 * If your password reset policy is not behaving as expected, or if you have questions about password reset policies, review this article: [Password policies and restrictions in Azure Active Directory](https://docs.microsoft.com/azure/active-directory/authentication/concept-sspr-policy)
 * Password reset policies **do not** apply to administrators.
 Microsoft enforces a strong default two-gate password reset policy for any Azure administrator role.
 Make sure that you are testing with a user who is not an administrator.
 For more information on the administrator reset policy, see this article: [Administrator reset policy differences](https://docs.microsoft.com/azure/active-directory/authentication/concept-sspr-policy#administrator-reset-policy-differences)

 **I don't want my users to register additional security info for password reset**